rreho/LetzElPhC/docs/running_examples.md

 ## Input File Format

-The LetzElPhC configuration file (`Si.elph.in`) contains settings for:
+The LetzElPhC configuration file (`elph.in`) contains settings for:

 ### DFT Input
 ```ini